driazati/tvm/docs/arch/relay_intro.rst

 Introduction to Relay IR
 ========================
-This article introduces Relay IR -- the second generation of NNVM.
+This article introduces Relay IR -- the second generation of `NNVM <https://github.com/dmlc/nnvm/blob/master/docs/dev/overview.md#nnvm-design-overview>`_.
 We expect readers from two kinds of background -- those who have a programming language background and deep learning framework developers who are familiar with the computational graph representation.

-We briefly summarize the design goal here, and will touch upon these points in the later part of the article.
+We briefly summarize the design goals here, and will touch upon these points in the later part of the article.

 - Support traditional data flow-style programming and transformations.
 - Support functional-style scoping, let-binding and making it a fully featured differentiable language.